MAKE-UIUC/CrackMIT/Puzzle 1/README.md

 ##Arcane Nonsense
 Initially, it seemed like dogebot was spouting off random / arbitrary doge phrases.
 It was clear that this was going to be a long night.

-After speaking to him for sometime, we realized that he was saying the same thing over and over again.
-Some notable quotes:
+After speaking to him for sometime, we realized that he was saying the same thing over and over again:
 ```
 so very much such pls many wow amaze
 very amaze is 'amaze '